oliverdding/hpient/README.md

 # HTTP Client Test

-This project is used to test sttp.
+This project is used to test sttp with apache arrow.

 ## TODO